1. General provisions

 In order to comply with statutory or regulatory requirements

-VZ processes personal data if required by statutory or regulatory requirements (e.g. to combat money laundering, to fulfil tax-related control and reporting obligations).
+VZ processes personal data if required by statutory or regulatory requirements.

 To safeguard the legitimate interests of VZ or third parties

-VZ processes personal data to safeguard its legitimate interests (e.g. for initiating contact and carrying out communication, for market and opinion research, for developing and controlling services, for advertising and marketing, for investigating or preventing criminal offences or other misconduct, for preventing damage and losses (particularly to combat fraud and misuse and to conduct internal investigations), to defend against and/or enforce legal claims in proceedings and litigation, to comply with foreign laws, to ensure operations and infrastructure (particularly in the IT sector), to protect persons and assets (particularly to create visitor lists, access controls or other records), and to manage business and risk).
+VZ processes personal data to safeguard its legitimate interests (e.g. to initiate and maintain contact or communication, for market research, to develop and manage services, for quality assurance (e.g. for training and education), for advertising and marketing, for investigating or preventing criminal offences or other misconduct, for preventing damage and losses (e.g. to combat fraud and misuse and to conduct internal investigations), to defend against and/or enforce legal claims in proceedings and litigation, to ensure operations and infrastructure (e.g. in the IT sector), to protect persons and assets (e.g. to create visitor lists, access controls or other records), and to manage business and risk (e.g. for business organisation and corporate development) or for compliance with foreign law).

 Where applicable, with your consent